Bluemoondragon07/Obsidian-amazing-snippets/CSS banners, icons, & More.md

 /* ----- banner image variants ----- */
 /* ---- majority done by efemkay ---- */

-/* --- CSS CLASSES and IMAGE ALTS: ---
-(css class) obsidian-banner - type this in the frontmatter after `cssClasses` to enable the banner image.
-(css class, experimental) obsidian-icon - type this in the frontmatter after `cssClasses` to enable the icon image.
-(img alt) banner - makes the image the banner image.
-(img alt) higher - positions the background image higher (img alt) lower - positions the background image lower (img alt) circle, profile, OR round - typing any of these will make the image circular in shape, like a profile picture (img alt) left - floats the image left
-(img alt) right - floats the image right
-(img alt, experimental) icon - turns the image into a title icon.

 /* ---- the code below is a slightly modified version of emkay's banner image in this forum post: https://forum.obsidian.md/t/css-how-to-style-the-first-image-in-a-note/52839/ ---- */